Hello and welcome to my K2 Lien AT review.

 As far as I can tell the 2018 model is the same as the 2017 model except for the different colorways available.

 K2 have added a different toe strap for the 2017 model.
 I didn’t notice this make too much difference but the toe strap felt nice nonetheless.

 The 2017 model also includes the 3 different types of ‘Grommets’ for the tripod chassis (if that made no sense to you check out the video above – it explains it better than I can!), which is great because it allows you to customize the flex.

 Score Breakdown and Final Verdict

 Check out the breakdown of the score in the table below.

 The Lien ATs are one of the most versatile bindings out there.
 So if you’re looking for a do it all kind of binding, then these should definitely be on your radar.

 Note: Not to be confused with the K2 Lien FS.
 The ‘FS’ in the Lien FS stands for freestyle.
 They are a more freestyle oriented binding and softer flexing.
 The ‘AT’ in Lien AT stands for all terrain.
-NOTE that the Lien FS is no longer available for 2019 – it has been replaced by the K2 Lineup.
+NOTE that the Lien FS is no longer available for 2019 or 2020 – it has been replaced by the K2 Lineup.

 More Info, Current Prices and Where to Buy Online

 If you want to check out some other all-mountain bindings or see how the Lien AT compares to others, check out the next link.